google/closure-compiler-npm/README.md

 *Please don't cross post to both Stackoverflow and Closure Compiler Discuss.*

-The compiler is distributed as a Java jar or as a JavaScript library.
+The compiler is distributed as a Java jar, a JavaScript library.
+Mac OS and Linux also have native binaries.

+### Native Binary Version
+On Mac OS or Linux, optional dependencies will install a native binary of the compiler.
+Native binaries offer faster compile times without requiring Java to be installed and available.
+Compilations with a very large number of source files may be slightly slower than the java version.

 ### Java Version
 Requires java to be installed and in the path.
 Using the java version typically results in faster compilation times.